jekyll/minima/_posts/2022-02-02-inner-compass.md

 - **Focus on the learning.** Do not crave or seek early career success!
 Instead of trying to impress others with your title or your pay, focus on what you learn, who you help and what habits and skills you develop.

 - **Teaching is the best way of learning.** If you really want to learn a topic, then “teach” it.
+The best way to understand a topic is not to read about it, but write about it.
 Write a book.
 Teach a class.
 Build a product.
 Start a company.
 The act of making something will force you to learn more deeply than reading ever will.

 <br>
 _Image credits: [Liz & Mollie](https://twitter.com/lizandmollie){:target="_blank"}, [James Clear](https://twitter.com/JamesClear){:target="_blank"} & [Visualize Value](https://twitter.com/visualizevalue){:target="_blank"}_